nobias-fht/advanced-scripting/docs/course/pipelines/simple_object_tracking/measure_position_over_time.md

 that is under the mouse when the hotkey `g` is pressed, and advance to the next frame in the stack for the next measurement. :muscle:

-??? question "Modify the previous macro to advance one timepoint every run"
+??? example "Modify the previous macro to advance one timepoint every run"

     ```javascript hl_lines="5 6 7"
     macro "get_mouse_xy [g]" {